oppressionslayer/simplefactor/README.md

 # CUDA TIMING PERFORMANCE

-If you are just interested in CUDA Factoring Performance, check out this test code
+If you are just interested in CUDA Factoring Performance, check out this test code We can factor not in just 500 ms but in 279 usec!

 ```
 import timeit